Working with iframes

 window.top.postMessage(message, '*');

 Before sending messages, the iframe must define a JavaScript function to execute when a message is sent back.
-To do this, it must add a listener for the event message with the window.addEventListener() function.
-By doing this, it will be able to receive and process the command result in __tcfapiReturn.
+To do this, it must add a listener for the event message with the `window.addEventListener()` function.\

-Thewindow.addEventListener()function is different from the command, which is included in the CMP API.
+The`window.addEventListener()`function is different from the [addEventListener](https://cmp.docs.sirdata.net/v/en/cmp-api/examples#add-a-listener) command, which is included in the CMP API.

 function processMessage(event) {